AVEVA/CONNECT-data-services-developer-docs/content/communities/community-manage-users.md

 ## Remove users from a community

-To remove tenant users from a community:
+To remove tenant users or yourself from a community:

 1. In the left pane, select **Data Management** > **Communities**.